 Ideas Festival

 The Festival of Ideas is a forum for thought organized by the Círculo de Bellas Artes and La Fábrica, in collaboration with Aspen Institute España, taking place from September 18 to 21.
-On September 20, the festival will feature José M. de Areilza, Secretary General of Aspen Institute España, as a speaker in a panel discussion titled “The Geopolitical Labyrinth: Europe and Its Search for Meaning.”
-The event will take place at 6:30 PM at the Círculo de Bellas Artes (C. Alcalá, 42, Centro, 28014 Madrid).
+On September 20, the festival featured José M. de Areilza, Secretary General of Aspen Institute España, as a speaker in a panel discussion titled “The Geopolitical Labyrinth: Europe and Its Search for Meaning.”
+The event took place at 6:30 PM at the Círculo de Bellas Artes (C. Alcalá, 42, Centro, 28014 Madrid).

-For more information and subscription view the Festival de las Ideas official page.
+For more information check out the Festival de las Ideas official page.

 “The Geopolitical Labyrinth: Europe and Its Search for Meaning”